 - SPD (Sensory Processing Disorder)

 - Restless Leg Syndrome

 - And many other sleep disorders!

 I bought my husband a weighted blanket for Christmas this past year and it was one of the best gifts I ever could have gotten him.
-While weighted blankets can be a bit pricey, it’s worth it for the price of a good night’s sleep and a high-quality blanket!
+While these blankets can be a bit pricey, it’s worth it for the price of a good night’s sleep and a high-quality blanket!

 My husband has sleep apnea, restless leg syndrome, and anxiety and since receiving the weighted blanket, he has had a better quality of sleep, his restless legs have stopped almost completely, and his anxiety levels have lowered.

 Now, I’m saving up to buy my own weighted blanket to help with my anxiety, PTSD, and insomnia.
-I have taken a nap with my husband’s weighted blanket and it was one of the best naps I’ve ever had, including a very deep, sound, sleep.
+I have taken a nap with my husband’s blanket and it was one of the best naps I’ve ever had, including a very deep, sound, sleep.

 Recently, Harkla.co reached out to me about an infographic they did on weighted blankets and their effects.
 Before I share that with you, I wanted to share a little bit about the science behind weighted blankets and why they work.

 Thanks to Harkla.co for this tip: